sovaz1997/Zevra2/README.md

 + `make all` - creating a build optimized for your CPU (will not work on other PCs)
 + `make popcnt` - creating a universal build with support for POPCNT instructions
 + `make nonpopcnt` - creating a universal build without the support of the POPCNT instruction
-+ `make release` - creating a universal build with POPCNT and without POPCNT instruction
++ `make release` - creating a universal builds with POPCNT and without POPCNT instruction

 ## Game level